-An agreement may be reached between the employee and the employer to accrue leave due to afterhours/overtime work in such a manner that after-hours/overtime hours accrue for leave taking during daytime hours while the difference between after-hours/overtime pay and daytime pay is paid out on the next regular wage payment date or accrues in total toward leave taking during daytime work periods.
-The value of worked after-hours/overtime hours is to be used as the basis.
+An agreement may be reached between the employee and the employer to accrue leave due to after-hours/night-time/overtime work in such a manner that after-hours/night-time /overtime hours accrue for leave taking during daytime hours while the difference between after-hours/night-time/overtime pay and daytime pay is paid out on the next regular wage payment date or accrues in total toward leave taking during daytime work periods.
+The value of worked after-hours/night-time/overtime hours is to be used as the basis.